aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

 ### Action definition

 With targets defined we define the action to take.
-Scroll to the "Actions" section" and select "Add Action"
+Scroll to the "Actions" section and select "Add Action"

 {{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}

 For "Name" enter `RDSInstanceReboot` and you can skip the Description.
 For "Action type" select `aws:rds:reboot-db-instances`.

 For this experiment we are using a Multi-AZ database and we want to force a failover to the standby instance to minimize outage time.
 To do this, set the `forceFailover` parameter to `true`.

-We will leave the "Start after" section blank since the instances we are terminating are part of an auto scaling group and we can let the auto scaling group create new instances to replace the terminated ones.

 Under "Target" select the `FisWorkshopRDSDB` target created above.
 Select "Save".